A San Diego DUI Attorney Providing Proactive Defense For Refusal Of A Chemical Test

 - Need your car for work

-- Take kids to school
+- Take the kids to school

 - Go to medical treatments

 The key is to be proactive and get as much evidence to examine.
 This includes video and police reports.
-The refusal is only valid if the officer does the proper procedures and explains in full the rights and obligations of the driver.
+The refusal is only valid if the officer follows the proper procedures and explains in full the rights and obligations of the driver.
 The premise of the punishment is that someone understood their obligations as a driver and willfully refused.

 Refusing A Chemical Test

 The Law Offices of Mark Deniz APLC has represented numerous clients who have dealt with DUI refusal situations and have obtained favorable results.
-Our founder, Mark Deniz, spent nearly 10 years as a deputy district attorney for the State of California.
+Our founder, Mark Deniz, spent nearly 10 years as a deputy district attorney for the state of California.
 Now, he provides aggressive criminal defense for clients who find themselves in a very serious situation.

 What Happens If You Refuse A Chemical Test?